-In the summer of 2008, DHHS reported that the following Nebraska public water systems fluoridate their water supply.
+As of March 2014, DHHS reported that the following Nebraska public water systems fluoridate their water supply.
 Some Nebraska communities buy their water supply from a utility rather than operate their own water system.
 Communities that buy fluoridated water are indented and italicized and listed under the public water supply from which their water is obtained.
-It is anticipated that this list will change as LB 245 is implemented.

 Beatrice State -